 "The Eddie Cantor Story is a wonderful book for anyone interested in twentieth-century popular culture, Jewish history, and the ongoing drama of immigrants becoming Americans.” —Mark Cohen, author of Overweight Sensation: The Life and Comedy of Allan Sherman

 "No mere celebrity biography, The Eddie Cantor Story melds together politics and popular culture.” —Hasia Diner, New York University

 More about The Eddie Cantor Story here.

 David Weinstein is a historian who lives and works in the Washington, D.C. area.
 He is the author of two books: The Eddie Cantor Story: A Jewish Life in Performance and Politics (2017) and The Forgotten Network: DuMont and the Birth of American Television (2004).
-David is a senior program officer in the Division of Public Programs at the National Endowment for the Humanities.
 He holds a Ph.D. in American studies from the University of Maryland and a B.A. from Brandeis University.
 David has written and spoken widely about popular culture and American Jewish history.
 He has appeared on C-Span Book TV and has been interviewed on NPR, the BBC, and many local radio and television programs and podcasts.
 He has also taught at the University of Maryland and George Mason University.
+David currently serves as a senior program officer in the Division of Public Programs at the National Endowment for the Humanities.

 This is David’s personal website.
 The views and materials shared here are his own and are not those of his employer.